 If shifting soil doesn’t appear to be the cause of your cracked concrete, another possible culprit is overgrown tree roots.
 When tree roots force their way beneath concrete slabs, they can cause the concrete to become uneven or crack due to the additional pressure.

 Symptoms of concrete issues are generally easy to spot.
 Typical signs include sloping concrete slabs or patios, uneven sidewalks, or cracked concrete slabs.
-If you notice any of these symptoms at your house, concrete repair may be necessary.
+If you notice any of these symptoms at your house in Louisville, concrete repair may be necessary.